 How to measure employee turnover

-To calculate monthly employee turnover rates, divide the number of employee who left in that month and divide by the average number of active employees during the same time period.
+To calculate monthly employee turnover rates, divide the number of employees who left in that month and divide by the average number of active employees during the same time period.

 Why is Employee Turnover important?